 Earnings per share (EPS)Net income divided by share count, for public companies.

-The bolded lines are the key sub-totals: gross profit, operating income, pre-tax income, net income.
-Together they slice the business by which costs are subtracted at each level.
+The bolded lines are the sub-totals: gross profit, operating income, pre-tax income, net income.
+Each slices the business by which costs are subtracted at that level.

-The gross profit margin (gross profit / revenue) measures production efficiency: how much of each dollar of revenue is left after producing what was sold.
+Gross profit margin (gross profit / revenue) measures production efficiency: how much of each revenue dollar survives after producing what was sold.
 Operating margin (operating income / revenue) measures overall operational efficiency.
 Net profit margin (net income / revenue) measures bottom-line profitability.

 The income statement covers a period (e.g., “for the year ended December 31, 2024”), not a point in time.
 It’s a flow statement.
-The complementary stock statement — what the company owns and owes at a single point in time — is the Balance sheet.
-The third core statement, the Statement of cash flows, reconciles the accrual-accounting income on the income statement with the actual cash that moved.
+The complementary stock statement, what the company owns and owes at a single instant, is the Balance sheet.
+The Statement of cash flows reconciles the accrual-accounting income here with the cash that actually moved.